 "I'm not blaming you, but Franka isn't getting into medical school with a B in biology."

-"Maybe in the Philippines."
-MY GP had received his medical license from Dagupan City Univeristy and he hadn't killed anyone as far as I knew.
+"Maybe in the Philippines.
+My GP had received his medical license from Dagupan City Univeristy and he hasn't killed anyone as far as I know."